suderman/suderman.org/README.md

 This is the personal website for Jonathan Suderman.

-More to come when I have time.
+More to come when I have time...

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){